Point-In-Time Recovery (PITR) in PostgreSQL together with pgbackrest allows you to restore a database to a specific point in time.

 Restore (--target-action=pause)

-Perform the initialy recovery with pgbackrest restore, restore to the desired point in time, but it is importan to set --target-action=pause so recovery pauses once the target is reached instead of promoting the node:
+Perform the initially recovery with pgbackrest restore, restore to the desired point in time, but it is important to set --target-action=pause so recovery pauses once the target is reached instead of promoting the node:

 pgbackrest --stanza=standalone \